Cooke/graphql-solid-dotnet/README.md

 # GraphQL for .NET
 This is a convention based .NET library for building [GraphQL](http://graphql.org) endpoints.
 It is delivered with a middleware for ASP.NET Core and supports authorization out of the box.

 This library is proof of concept and its existence is [motivated below](#motivation).
+It is intended to spark a discussion at [graphql-dotnet](https://github.com/graphql-dotnet/graphql-dotnet/issues/442)

 ## Installation